-Revenue from services performed for customers at a point in time was \$649,758 and \$552,351 in 2023 and 2022, respectively.
-Revenue from services performed for customers over time was \$68,510 and \$67,584 in 2023 and 2022, respectively.
+Revenue from services performed for customers at a point in time was \$562,971 and \$649,758 in 2024 and 2023, respectively.
+Revenue from services performed for customers over time was \$73,099 and \$68,510 in 2024 and 2023, respectively.

 The Organization receives advances (deposits) from customers on contracts that exceed revenue earned to date, resulting in contract liabilities, consisting primarily of payments received from underwriting sponsors which have not yet been earned under the terms of the agreement.
 Contract liabilities typically are not considered a significant financing component because they are used to meet working capital demands that can be higher in the early stages of a contract and they protect the Organization from the customer failing to adequately complete some or all of its obligations under the contract.
 Contract liabilities are reported on the statements of financial position on a net contract basis at the end of each reporting period.
-Contract liabilities, classified as unearned revenue, were \$11,402 and \$28,870 at May 31, 2023 and 2022, respectively.
+Contract liabilities, classified as unearned revenue, were \$10,978 and \$11,402 at May 31, 2024 and 2023, respectively.

-(d) Accounts Receivable and Allowance for Doubtful Accounts
+(f) Accounts Receivable and Allowance for Credit Losses

-The Organization considers accounts receivable to be fully collectible; accordingly, no allowance for doubtful accounts is required.
+The Organization considers accounts receivable to be fully collectible; accordingly, no allowance for credit losses and no allowance for doubtful accounts has been recorded at May 31, 2024 and 2023, respectively.
 If amounts become uncollectible, they will be charged to operations when that determination is made.
+Accounts receivable and contract liabilities were \$45,967 and \$28,870 at June 1, 2022, respectively.

-(e) Contributions
+(g) Contributions